We sell your home at

 Hacking

 Labour cost depends on the thickness and size of the wall, as well as the amount of hacking required.
-An endorsement from a professional is needed to obtain approval from HDB before you can start hacking any walls.
+An endorsement from a professional is needed to obtain approval from HDB before you can start hacking walls.
 Hauling cost refers to the funds needed to clear the debris.

 Apart from the above-stated renovation works, remember to set aside a budget for:

-• Ceiling, partition, windows, doors and grilles
+• Ceiling, partition, windows, doors, and grilles

 • Painting of walls and ceiling